 Stuffed onions are simple to cook and take very little time.
-Simply purchase four medium-sized red, yellow, or white onions.
+Purchase four medium-sized red, yellow, or white onions.

-Mix them together for a colorful display, but keep in mind that the different colors of onions will roast to doneness at slightly different periods depending on the water level of the onion leaves (or layers).
+Mix them for a colorful display, but remember that the different colors of onions will roast to doneness at slightly different periods depending on the water level of the onion leaves (or layers).

 If a hole emerges in the bottom of the onion (the stem end), you can either ignore it or cover it with a little slice of onion.